fergarrui/ethereum-graph-debugger/README.md

 # Usage

+### Download

 Use one of these releases:

-  * solc 0.4.24 compatible with ganache use: [v2.1.0](https://github.com/fergarrui/ethereum-graph-debugger/releases/tag/v2.1.0)
+  * solc 0.4.24 compatible with ganache use: [v2.2.0](https://github.com/fergarrui/ethereum-graph-debugger/releases/tag/v2.2.0)
   * solc 0.5.8 (not compatible with ganache) use: [v3.0.2](https://github.com/fergarrui/ethereum-graph-debugger/releases/tag/v3.0.2)

 If you want to use master (it can be more unstable), clone and start the application